 Tailored to your personal preferences by our professional crew, your charter can be as relaxed or adventurous as you desire.

 We now invite you, your friends and family to discover this paradise in the best way possible, on a perfectly equipped crewed and all inclusive catamaran trip.

 Discreetly inhabited since pre-colonial times by the friendly Kuna Indians, these islands retain the ancestral essence of a different world thanks to the Kuna indigenous still maintaining their customs and traditions.
 This is a totally safe area for you to explore.
 You will encounter women wearing their traditional molas composed of colourful fabrics and bold patterns supplemented by a number of bracelets and gold earrings.
 The men are usually engaged in fishing from their wood carved canoes.
 Their catch is later sold to us or exchanged for goods from the mainland.
 Do not miss the opportunity to interact with the Guna Yala people, they are truly unique and speak their own dialect, but our crew will help you with the translation.
 Plato, the Greek philosopher, said "perfection only lives in the realm of thought" and San Blas also has some islands/anchorages to avoid, mainly of those close to the land border with easy access to day tourists.

 What is there to do?

 The archipelago of San Blas offers a unique setting for swimming, fishing and of course, snorkelling, paddle boarding and kayaking.
 We provide you a mask and all the snorkelling gear to discover an incredible ocean filled with colourful fish and diverse marine life, we might even visit an old sunken ship.
-Onboard you will also find paddle boards, kayaks and snorkeling equipment.
+Onboard you will find paddle boards, kayaks and snorkeling equipment.
 Our Salina 48 catamaran even has seabobs free to use.
-Don’ feel active? simply relax on the spacious and comfortable deck while you read a book, or contemplate the scenery while sipping a delicious complimentary pina colada do remember that this is definitely not a booze cruise and that being trashed or over drinking is not allowed.
+Don’t feel active? simply relax on the spacious and comfortable deck while you read a book, or contemplate the scenery while sipping a delicious complimentary pina colada.
+Do remember that this is definitely not a booze cruise and that being trashed or over drinking is not allowed.